 It appears as though the uniqueness of the animal and its associated magical qualities are a hit with many types of people.
 Perhaps, folks like standing out from the crowd?
 Or, maybe the unicorn’s uniqueness hits home for those who feel not part of the bigger group?
 More than anyone thing, unicorns seem to hold a soft spot in many of our imaginations.

 Unicorn Quiz: True or False?

 1.)
 Marco Pollo believed that he had stumbled across real unicorns, but he called them ugly brutes.
 True or False?

-True, turns out what Marco Pollo was looking at were rhinoceroses.
+True, it turns out what Marco Pollo was looking at were rhinoceroses.

 2.)
 During the Dark Ages, it was written that virgins could exert strange magical power over unicorns.
 True or False?